jrozanski/jrozanski/README.md

 # 👋 Hello there

 ⚠️ This is just software social account.
-My main personal and business activity is hosted on an instance of [Forgejo](https://forgejo.org/) and so should you.
+My main personal and business activity is hosted on an instance of [Forgejo](https://forgejo.org/).
+For sake privacy, self determination and preserving your own work product, so should you.

 My techie life in bullet points:
 1. Scala, and Java, and C#